choojun/choojun.github.io/wsl_pyspark.md

-# G. Spark, PySpark and Spark SQL
+# G. Spark, PySpark, Spark SQL and Jupyter Notebook

 > 1. Spark is an in-memory distributed computing engine especially designed for the Hadoop cluster.
 > 2. Read more on Apache Spark at URLs https://spark.apache.org and https://en.wikipedia.org/wiki/Apache_Spark